702ph/SpectralClusteringTools.jl/README.md

 ## Example
-In this section, we will explain step by step how to perform clustering on data.
-First, load the required packages:
+In this section, we will demonstrate how to generate and cluster synthetic datasets using different data generation functions.
+Follow the step-by-step instructions below.

+### Step 1: Load Required Packages
+First, load the necessary Julia packages:

 ```julia
 using SpectralClusteringTools
 using LinearAlgebra